+If your EDC system cannot export in ODM, or you receive your datasets in another format (Excel, CSV, SAS-XPT) have a look at our software to generate ODM from these.
 In SDTM-ETLTM, the clinical data metadata are represented as a tree on the left side of the screen, whereas the SDTM standard is represented as a table on the right side of the screen.

 Mappings can be created simply by drag-and-drop, wizards showing up automatically, making the mapping process very intuitive and easy.
 The mappings are then stored in an easy-to-learn scripting language within the underlying define.xml itself.